suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use Single Subscription Stream for one-time tasks and Broadcast Stream for multiple listeners!”

 ---

-44) What is assert in Dart and Flutter?
+44.What is assert in Dart and Flutter?
+---
 👉 assert is used for debugging to check if a condition is true during development.
     👉 It only works in debug mode and is ignored in release mode.
     👉 If the condition is false, it throws an AssertionError and helps catch bugs early.